Kais Nashef

-Born in Tayibe, Israel, to an Arab-Muslim father, and to a German-Christian mother.
+Early life and education

-Nashef studied acting at the Beit Zvi Institute of Performing Arts in Ramat Gan.
+Nashef was born in Tayibe, Israel, and is of both Palestinian and German descent.
+He studied acting at the Beit Zvi Institute of Performing Arts in Ramat Gan.
+He lives in Berlin.

+Career

 He later played the lead role in Paradise Now, a film about two would-be suicide bombers in the West Bank.
 In 2018, he won the best actor award at the Venice Film Festival for his role in Tel Aviv on Fire.